 ~ Henry David Thoreau

-Alice Friman's seventh full-length book, Blood Weather, was published by LSU Press in fall 2019, and is available to order here.
-Her last book was The View from Saturn (LSU); the previous one, Vinculum (LSU), won the 2012 Georgia Author of the Year Award in Poetry.
-She is a recipient of two Pushcart Prizes, and is included in The Best American Poetry series.
+She is the author of eight full-length books, including Blood Weather, which was published by LSU Press in 2019, and is available to order here.
+Other books from LSU include The View from Saturn and Vinculum, which won the 2012 Georgia Author of the Year Award in Poetry.
+Inverted Fire and The Book of the Rotten Daughter are from BkMk Press, and Zoo was published by The University of Arkansas Press.
+She is a recipient of two Pushcart Prizes and is included in The Best American Poetry.